 - Memorial benches must be approved by the Cemetery.
 Benches of wrought iron or concrete must be set on a permanent foundation of ample size to sustain the weight of the bench through the years.
 A land use fee may be assessed by the cemetery.

-- Grave markers not purchased through a local monument company must be approved by the Director of Public Service prior to installation.
+- Grave markers not purchased through a monument company must be approved by the Director of Public Service prior to installation.

 - Each grave monument shall be placed on an approved foundation.